top of page

 Program Highlights:

-• Welcome Remarks by Delaware County Council Chair Dr. Monica Taylor
+• Welcome Remarks by Delaware County Council Chair Richard Womack

 • NAACP Youth Program